Home Uses

 When designing and building a salt room, various factors need to be considered to ensure its efficacy and functionality.
 One of the key elements is the choice of building materials, mainly salt bricks and Himalayan salt bricks.
 These bricks are essential in maintaining the desired salt concentrations in the air, contributing to the numerous health benefits.

 Next, consider the ventilation during the design phase.
 Proper air circulation is required, so installing an efficient ventilation system is essential to maintain air quality and moderate humidity.
 Regarding heating, choose a system that maintains a stable temperature and evenly distributes warmth throughout the room.
+The recommended temperature for Halotherapy is 68 degrees Fahrenheit.
 The flooring should be easy to clean and maintain, such as sealed concrete or floor tiles.

 In selecting the location within your home for a salt chamber, consider a dedicated space that provides a sense of privacy and relaxation.
 Avoid choosing areas next to kitchens or bathrooms, as these spaces may introduce excess moisture.